 My student lives inside the walk boundary radius and was able to ride the bus before.
 Why are they no longer eligible to ride the bus?

 Previously, some neighborhoods had areas designated as hazardous zones if infrastructure did not provide a safe walking route to school.
 In recent years, many of these neighborhoods received infrastructure improvements, including crosswalks, sidewalks, and street design improvements.
-Because of increased safety measures in your neighborhood and a new safe walking route, your area is no longer a hazardous zone, and your student(s) will no longer be eligible for school bus transportation for the 2022-23 school year.
+Because of increased safety measures in your neighborhood and a new safe walking route, your area is no longer a hazardous zone.

 Why does my student have a new stop?